 Thais came first, closely followed by Bernike and Myrrine.
 Bernike had her wrist-daggers on and was scrutinizing the apartment as if there could be a mountain lion hiding behind one of the bookcases.
 Myrrine had her ax slung over one shoulder and a curious look in her eye, that almost burned as brightly as the one in Thais'.

-After them followed Aculeo and Cato.
-Aculeo took up a post by the door, standing at attention without effort, while Cato took a turn about the room, trailing his fingers along the back of Rhian's innumerable books.
+After them came Aculeo and Cato.
+Aculeo positioned himself by the door, standing at attention without effort, while Cato took a turn about the room, trailing his fingers along the back of Rhian's innumerable books.
 Nikon and Aelius followed him in his examining, Nikon opening the three available doors and taking a peek inside, with Aelius hesitantly in tow.

 Last came Vita.
 Her gait was unsteady and she collapsed on the couch without as much as a look in Dylis' direction for permission.
 Dylis gritted her teeth and opened the door to the kitchen, not wanting to risk arguing with one of her new squad in front of Rhian and Huw.